aws-ia/terraform-aws-eks-blueprints-teams/patterns/development-team/README.md

-# Amazon EKS Blueprints Teams - Namespaced Admin
+# Amazon EKS Blueprints Teams - Development Team

 This example shows how to create a team with privileges restricted to the Namespaces it owns, allowing to specify fine grained permissions and resource access through the definition of Role's Resources, Verbs and API Groups using Kubernetes constructs, and also define LimitRanges, ResourceQuotas, amd NetworkPolicies.
 In this example, teams will have *read-only* access to list Namespaces and Nodes.